wagenadl/sbemalign/README.md

 By construction, the average of all x-values for montages within a run is zero.
 Same for y-values.

+### roughq5posrel

+Slightly misnamed, this table contains positions of montages within a run.

+#### Constructed by:
+optimizeq5rel.py

+#### Dependencies:
+- slicealignq5
+- relmontalignq5
+- relmontattouchq5

+#### See also:

+- optimizeq5rel

+#### Notes

+This is exactly as roughposq5, but it relies directly on the relmont tables rather than on the cumbersome -relhp tables.

 ### optimizeq5

 Results of optimization within runs at Q5